-How many times have you read someone’s LinkedIn bio and wondered, “What in the world are they talking about?”
-It’s full of jargon, terms, and acronyms foreign to anyone outside the bio subject’s industry.
+How often have you read someone’s LinkedIn bio and wondered, “What are they talking about?”
+It’s full of jargon, terms, and acronyms foreign to anyone outside the person’s industry.

-“The Curse of Knowledge” is what Chip and Dan Heath call this “symptom” in their book, “Made to Stick.”
+They have “The Curse of Knowledge,” Chip and Dan Heath call this “symptom” in their book, “Made to Stick.”
 To an industry insider, these terms are common, used daily, and understood by all involved.
 So much so, that to anyone outside the industry, it’s confusing and just plain gibberish.

 How can you avoid the “Curse of Knowledge?”
 Have a family member or non-industry friend read your bio BEFORE you put it on LinkedIn or other social networks or your book jacket or use it as a speech introduction.
 (Can you imagine a person introducing you who is not familiar with the jargon?)
 If your mom has no idea what you’re talking about, you’ve got “The Curse of Knowledge” and need to reword the bio.